pactus-project/pactus.org/docs/guide/learn-genesis.md

 # Genesis info

-The genesis file is the main file for zarb which create the first block.
-With this file, the user will get the information of zarb block structure.
+The genesis file is the main file for Zarb which create the first block.
+With this file, the user will get the information of Zarb block structure.

 ```go
 {